paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-073-export-enhancement.md

 (5) monitor and evaluate the results of efforts to increase the sale of goods and services in such markets.

-**(b) Reports to Congress** The Secretary of Commerce shall report periodically to the Congress on activities carried out under subsection (a) of this section.
+**(b) Reports to Congress** The Secretary of Commerce shall report periodically to the Congress on activities carried out under subsection (a).

 **(c) “United States person” defined** As used in this section, the term “United States person” means—